gold-sentry/neo4j-take-home/Solution.md

 ### Testing
 I have not added test to every component, as I have only done this for components that have critical functionality rather than presentation components.

+In the interest of time, I have only selected the components by text ideally i would using use a data-testid to identify the components.